MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/why-cloud-protection-should-be-on-mdav.md

 - [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/)
 - Microsoft Defender Antivirus

 Microsoft Defender Antivirus cloud protection helps protect against malware on your endpoints and across your network.
-We recommend keeping cloud protection turned on.
-Certain security features and capabilities in Microsoft Defender for Endpoint only work when cloud protection is enabled.
-These features and capabilities are listed in the following table: <br/><br/>
+We recommend keeping cloud protection turned on, because certain security features and capabilities in Microsoft Defender for Endpoint only work when cloud protection is enabled.

+The following table summarizes the features and capabilities that depend on cloud protection: <br/><br/>

 | Feature/Capability  | Available in...|  Description  |
 |---------|---------|--------|